-While this in itself is not bad, Dr. Joshua Lampert, a board certified plastic surgeon and top rhinoplasty surgeon in Miami, cautions consumers to look farther than the promises and price tags offered by corporately owned and volume-based clinics.
 Rhinoplasty is considered by surgeons to be one of the most challenging procedures in plastic surgery.
-Not every surgeon has the experience, technical skill and artistic intuition to produce the aesthetic results desired with rhinoplasty.
-With board certification and vast experience in cranial surgery, Dr. Lampert delivers one of the best nose surgeries Miami has available.
+Not every surgeon has the experience, technical skill, and artistic intuition to produce the aesthetic results desired with rhinoplasty.
+With board certification and vast experience in cranial surgery, Dr. Lampert delivers ideal results with nose surgery in Miami.

 Cosmetic rhinoplasty is the process of bringing the nose into harmony with the rest of the face.
 The nose is the most prominent feature of the face and is impossible to camouflage.
-Rhinoplasty can correct any of the following issues:
+Rhinoplasty in Miami with Dr. Lampert can correct any of the following issues:

 - Nose is too large or too small